 We play a variety of eSports games on our team, recently expanding to include three teams playing simultaneously.
 This spring we had teams for Overwatch, Rocket League, and League of Legends.
 We made the playoffs for Overwatch this past fall, but despite an awesome 5-3 season in the spring, we missed the cut by 1 win.
 For anyone interested in getting a team of their own started, my recommendation for you would be to find a group of people who have similar interests and levels of experience in the games, and are also supportive.

-We play a variety of eSports on our team, and each game requires intense concentration and a strong sense of teamwork.
-In Overwatch, the game I play now, each player has a different role.
+The games we play require intense concentration and a strong sense of teamwork – each player always has a different role!
 Knowing how to play your role, use your unique skills and abilities, and communicate effectively are essential to winning each match – sounds pretty similar to our roles at DRW!

 Personally, playing eSports has made me better at planning ahead, communicating goals, and executing my plans.
 As captain, I’ve become better at delegating tasks – a skill I really value.
 Most importantly, we care a lot about having an inclusive team, and are always trying to expand the team and recruit more players.
 I’ve also been able to build strong friendships with my eSports team – people who span across roles, teams, and offices at DRW.